 4. Stir in beef broth and using a wooden spoon, scrape up browned bits of meat from the bottom of the pot.
 Stir in tomato paste until combined.

-7. Add cinnamon and gooreh into the stew.
-Pour stew into a 13×9-inch dish.
+7. Add cinnamon and gooreh into the stew and simmer for another 10-15 minutes.

-8. Add fried eggplant over the stew and top with slices of tomato, if using.
+9. Add slices of tomato over the eggplant, if using.
 Cover with foil and bake at 350ºF in the oven for 30 minutes.

 Recipe tips and FAQs